 Located near the junction of I-66 and I-81 in the northern Shenandoah Valley, the growing community of Middletown lies just 45 minutes west of Dulles Airport.
-Whether you’re in search of history, good food, live theatre, antiques, wine tasting, or just a quiet weekend, Middletown offers a central destination to begin or complete that journey.
+Whether you’re in search of history, good food, antiques, wine tasting, or just a quiet weekend, Middletown offers a central destination to begin or complete that journey.

 Just as Judy Garland encouraged everyone to join her and her friends at the 1904 World’s Fair in her fictional hometown of St Louis, “Meet Me in Middletown” is an invitation to step back into the nearly forgotten era of small town America.

 Visitors can follow in the footsteps of many famous names in American history who have walked her streets.
 Never claiming to have slept here, a young George Washington did serve part of his surveyor’s apprenticeship as a 16 year-old boy transiting what is today’s Main Street as he surveyed Lord Fairfax’s land grant in 1748.
 Reputed to have been settled in 1750, Middletown was chartered as a town in 1796 by Pennsylvanian Peter Senseney, and although his burial site has never been confirmed, the channel race along Meadow Brook as well as the grinding stones from his early grist mill can still be seen today.
 By the start of the 19th Century, noted clock maker and silversmith Jacob Danner would hang his hat in Middletown.
 His home, on the corner of Main and Second Streets, still stands today.
 Closely following Jacob was James Ridings who designed and manufactured an early grain thresher in 1817.